pazoff/medical-cat/README.md

 - You can interact with the agent using specific commands prefixed with '@'.
 - To request a diagnosis report for a patient, type `@diagnosis <patient_name>`, where `<patient_name>` is the name of the patient you want the diagnosis for.
 - To request a treatment plan for a patient, type `@treatment <patient_name>`, where `<patient_name>` is the name of the patient you want the treatment plan for.

+  <b>(before making treatment request a proper diagnosis should be rulled out and should be filled by the doctor in patient_name.txt file in /app/cat/data/ folder!)</b>
 - The agent will generate a response based on the requested information, using the data stored in the corresponding patient file.

 ## 4. Understanding Agent Responses: